doubledare704/fastcrud/docs/api/overview.md

     - [CRUD Router Function Reference](crud_router.md)

-4. **paginated Module**: A a utility module for offset pagination related functions.
+4. **paginated Module**: A utility module for offset pagination related functions.

+   !!! note "Module Restructured"
+       As of version 0.18.0, pagination utilities have been moved to the core module for better organization.
+The `fastcrud.paginated` module is now deprecated but remains available for backward compatibility.

     - [Pagination Module Reference](paginated.md)